amdn/Unity-Simulation-Docs/doc/taxonomy.md

 ## Projects

 The Unity Simulation service operates against a single Unity project at a time.
-You must have a Unity project created and associated with your Unity account use the Unity Simulation service.
+You must have a Unity project created and associated with your Unity account to use the Unity Simulation service.

 ## Data Retention